jurij-jukic/sample-hyperapp/resources/guides/08-MANIFEST-AND-DEPLOYMENT.md

 4. **Modify** if needed (usually not necessary)
 5. **Install**: `kit s` to start and install
 6. **Test** with multiple nodes for P2P features

+## Skeleton App Configuration

+The skeleton app includes a minimal `manifest.json` with only essential capabilities:
+- **homepage:homepage:sys** - To appear on the Hyperware homepage
+- **http-server:distro:sys** - To serve UI and handle API requests

+When extending the skeleton, you'll likely need to add capabilities like:
+- **vfs:distro:sys** - For file storage
+- **sqlite:distro:sys** - For database (also requires vfs!)
+- **http-client:distro:sys** - For external API calls
+- See the [Capabilities Guide](./09-CAPABILITIES-GUIDE.md) for the complete list

 ## Next Steps